muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T94)

+- New: Map to state gains a "reset to default" option on profile stop.
+This will set the state (or states in the case of a hat input) to their defined default values when the profile stops, if the feature is enabled.
+If disabled, this will leave the state in whatever state it was.
+The default is enabled.
+- New: Input Viewer VJoy buttons and hats, when clicked, will toggle the corresponding VJoy button/hat like states to facilitate profile testing at design time or to change VJoy button/hats at runtime.
+This feature only applies to Vjoy button/hats and does not apply to Vjoy axes.
+- Change: The input viewer toolbar button will toggle the Input Viewer window.
+To bring it forward, use ctrl-click.
+This is a more standard toolbar button behavior.
+- Fix: Map to state sync mode not applied to hat inputs.

 ### (m76T93)
 - Logic: Gated handler event processing moved to a queued system (this decouples gated axis events from input events)
 - Logic: Joystick handler event processing moved a queued system (this decouples DINPUT events from internal input events)